Scott-Vogelius element and iterated penalty method for inhomogeneous Dirichlet boundary conditions: Iterated penalty method

 \subsubsection{Effect of mesh modification}

-Here, we showcase the effect of nearly singular vertices and of boundary vertices with only one adjacent triangle on the convergence of the IPM.
+Here, we showcase the effect of nearly singular vertices in the mesh on the convergence of the IPM.

-Only for the locally modified mesh~\ref{itm:full-mod} the norm of the divergence of the velocity iterates reaches the tolerance in fewer than $100$ iterations, see Figure~\ref{fig:IPM-iter_div}.
-For the first few iterations the cases~\ref{itm:no-mod} and~\ref{itm:corner-mod} perform similarly, but then they both seem to reach a plateau.
-In case~\ref{itm:no-mod}, the error does not drop below the value of the divergence norm of the Scott--Vogelius solution on the original unmodified mesh (indicated by the dotted line).
-Independently of the type of mesh in Figure~\ref{fig:IPM-iter_div} we may observe that the divergence norm decays monotonically in the number of iterations, which illustrates the monotonicity result in Section~\ref{sec:mon-div}.
+Only on the modified mesh $\tilde{\tria}_h$ the norm of the divergence of the velocity iterates reaches the tolerance, see Figure~\ref{fig:IPM-mesh}~(\subref{fig:IPM-iter_div}).
+On the original mesh $\tria_h$ the convergence of the divergence errors is much slower.
+This is likely due to smaller inf-sup constant at nearly singular vertices.
+Independently of the type of mesh in Figure~\ref{fig:IPM-mesh}~(\subref{fig:IPM-iter_div}) we may observe that the divergence norm decays monotonically in the number of iterations, which illustrates the monotonicity result in Section~\ref{sec:mon-div}.

-Figure~\ref{fig:IPM-iter_p} shows the problems when no corner modification is applied: for~\ref{itm:no-mod} the pressure error stagnates near the value of $10^{-1}$.
-With corner modification~\ref{itm:corner-mod} the pressure error decays but stagnates near the error of the Scott--Vogelius solution of approximately $10^{-7}$, while the error decays fast in case of a fully modified mesh~\ref{itm:full-mod}.

 Furthermore, we investigate $\divergence u_{h,i}$ locally depending on the mesh modification.
-In Figure~\ref{fig:IPM-mesh} we compare the divergence of the velocity iterates for the IPM after $11$ iterations for mesh options~\ref{itm:corner-mod} (left) and~\ref{itm:full-mod} (right), plotted over the domain.
-One can see that in case of the mesh where only the corners are modified, the divergence is large mainly in the corners and at nearly singular vertices, see Figure~\ref{fig:IPM-mesh-corner}.
-On the other hand, $\norm{\divergence{u_{h,11}}}_{L^\infty(\Omega)}$ is two orders of magnitude smaller for the fully modified mesh, see Figure~\ref{fig:IPM-mesh-full}.
+In Figure~\ref{fig:IPM-mesh}~(\subref{fig:IPM-mesh-nomod}) and (\subref{fig:IPM-mesh-full}) we compare the divergence of the velocity iterates for the IPM after $17$ iterations for the original mesh $\tria_h$ (left) and modified mesh $\tilde{\tria}_h$ (right) for $N=16$, plotted over the domain.
+One can see that on the original mesh the divergence is large mainly in the corners and at nearly singular vertices, see Figure~\ref{fig:IPM-mesh}~(\subref{fig:IPM-mesh-nomod}).
+Moreover, $\norm{\divergence{u_{h,17}}}_{\ell^\infty}$ is several orders of magnitude smaller for the modified mesh $\tilde{\tria}_h$, see Figure~\ref{fig:IPM-mesh}~(\subref{fig:IPM-mesh-full}) than on the original one.
+The discrete norm $\norm{\cdot}_{\ell^\infty}$ is computed as the maximal absolute value in every dof of the velocity divergence projected onto the space of discontinuous piecewise polynomials of degree $k-1$.